dlorp/synapse-engine/README.md

 **Advantages:**
 - ✅ 2-3x faster inference (Metal GPU vs CPU)
 - ✅ **Automatic server management** via Host API (no manual commands!)
-- ✅ One-click startup from WebUI
+- ✅ One click startup from WebUI
 - ✅ Graceful shutdown when Docker stops
 - ✅ Full access to unified memory architecture
 - ✅ BF16 precision support on modern Apple GPUs
-- ✅ Real-time logs in WebUI
+- ✅ Real time logs in WebUI

 **Considerations:**
 - macOS/Apple Silicon only (not portable to Linux)
-- Requires SSH configuration (one-time setup)
+- Requires SSH configuration (one time setup)
 - Ports managed via model registry

 **When to Use:**
 - ✅ You're developing on an Apple Silicon Mac
 - ✅ You want maximum inference performance
 - ✅ You want automated server management
-- ✅ You value real-time monitoring
+- ✅ You value real time monitoring

 **Alternative (CPU-Only Mode):**
 - Set `USE_EXTERNAL_SERVERS=false` in [docker-compose.yml](./docker-compose.yml)